Keyfactor/iis-orchestrator/readme_source.md

 WinRM is used to remotely manage the certificate stores and IIS bindings.
 WinRM must be properly configured to allow the server running the orchestrator to manage the server running IIS.

-**Note if you are upgrading from version 1.1.2 you must run the IISWBin 1.1.3 upgrade script.sql SQL Script**
+**Note:  Version 2.0 requires the iis-Conversion.sql script be executed if you have existing IISwBin Cert Stores and you want to migrate to the new IISU Extension.**

 **1. Create the New Certificate Store Type for the IIS Orchestrator**